 - Import Your WordPress Website to the New Host

 - Eliminate Downtime by Changing the Hosts File

 - Create MySQL Database on Your New Host

 What to Expect When Moving WordPress to a New Host or Server

 Migrating to another web host isn’t that difficult.
 All you need is the right guidance, which is exactly why I created this guide.
-Here’s what you need to do:

 The obvious advantage of migrating your WordPress site to a new server or web host is getting better service and performance.